Publish: Preserve and Share your Work¶

 The LICENSE file describes the Tale’s license.
 To change the license, navigate to the metadata editor in the Run page.

-The README can be used as a reference for running the Tale outside Whole Tale.
+The README file gives instructions for running your Tale locally without Whole Tale.